Review · Other Supplements

 - Evidence file

-This is a French-language translation of the popular digital program “Unlock Your Hip Flexors,” sold through ClickBank for $7 one-time.
-The vendor, formesante, bundles it with at least one companion program (typically translations of “Unlock Your Glutes” or “Unlock Your Hamstrings”).
+A French-language translation of the popular English digital program “Unlock Your Hip Flexors,” sold through ClickBank for $7.
+The vendor, formessante, bundles it with at least one other translated program (likely “Unlock Your Glutes” or “Unlock Your Hamstrings”) and pitches the whole thing to affiliates as a high-converting funnel that fills a void in the French market.

 What you actually get